 Banda, who was Africa’s second female president, has been at the forefront of the fight for equal rights for decades.
 She says the turning point for gender equality was the Beijing declaration of 1995 (pdf), which first put the empowerment of women on the international agenda.
 Attending the conference as an activist, she recalls that, at the time, Hillary Clinton’s speech “women’s rights are human rights” was received as groundbreaking, as it seemed unthinkable to put women’s rights at the center of international development, and yet it seems so obvious now—a sign of the fast progress that followed 1995.

-It is as if patriarchal societies took a nap and woke up with us sitting at the table.
-And so, they are pushing back.
 “One thing was clear all those weeks that we were in Beijing, that we were going to go back home and participate in leadership,” Banda remembers.
 “In order for that to be possible, we are going to do several things: economically empower ourselves, send our girls to school.”
 And change began to happen—around the world, and in Africa, where cultures are predominantly patriarchal.
 In the span of twenty years, two women became president in Africa—herself, and Ellen Johnson Sirleaf in Liberia; several African countries rank amongst those with the larger female representation in parliament; Rwanda can pride itself of a parliament that is 64% female—a world record.

 But, Banda continues, “patriarchal societies didn’t realize is that [change] was actually happening, and happening very fast, and it is as if they took a nap and woke up with us sitting at the table.”
 And so, they are pushing back.